huggingface/blog/simple_sdxl_optimizations.md

 ### Model CPU offloading

-Model offloading saves memory by loading the UNet into the GPU memory while the other components of the diffusion model (text encoder, VAE) are loaded onto the CPU.
+Model offloading saves memory by loading the UNet into the GPU memory while the other components of the diffusion model (text encoders, VAE) are loaded onto the CPU.
 This way, the UNet can run for multiple iterations on the GPU until it is no longer needed.

 ```python
 from diffusers import StableDiffusionXLPipeline